usatlas/AFdocs/tier3docs/faqs-tips/faq-tips.md

    - or add **"GSSAPIDelegateCredentials yes"** into ~/.ssh/config on the local computer.

-### Sharing the same kerebos token among the home clusters
+### Sharing the same kerberos token among the home clusters

    By default, the kerberos token is cached locally on each individual machine, and you have to run kinit each time on a different node.
    If those machines share the same home directory, you can define the envvar **KRB5CCNAME** to **$HOME/krb5cc_`id -u`** prior to running **kinit**.